Susie Gelman: Personal life

 She is married to Michael Gelman.
 Together they have three children, a son and two daughters.
+In May, 2024 it was revealed that her daughter Rachel Gelman, through her Bafrayung Fund, is a major sponsor of pro-Palestinian activist groups involved in campus demonstrations and adjacent actions.

-Her husband was founding partner of the accounting firm Gelman, Rosenberg & Freedman.
+Michael Gelman was founding partner of the accounting firm Gelman, Rosenberg & Freedman.
 She met her husband while they were in UJA's (now JFNA) Young Leadership program and were engaged at Kibbutz Ayelet Hashachar during a Federation mission to Israel.